Beaminster Lease Extension - Free Consultation

 It may end up saving you thousands.

-Main reasons to commence your Beaminster lease extension
+Why you should start your Beaminster lease extension

 A Beaminster lease depreciates with the years remaining on the lease.

-Beaminster property with a lease extension is almost the same value as a freehold
+An extended lease is almost the same value as a freehold

-Banks and Building Societies will not loan monies on a short lease
+Lending institutions will not lend on a short lease

 Lender Requirement

-Bank of Scotland Minimum 70 years from the date of the mortgage.
+Lloyds TSB Scotland Minimum 70 years from the date of the mortgage.

-Leeds Building Society 85 years remaining from the start of the mortgage.
+Skipton Building Society 85 years from the date of completion of the mortgage

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have in-depth market knowledge dealing with Beaminster lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have in-depth market knowledge procuring Beaminster lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.

-Beaminster Lease Extension Example Cases:
+Beaminster Lease Extension Case Studies:

 Beaminster case: